-Most of the purchasing of healthcare technology and medical equipment is conducted by public purchasing.
-Public purchasing in Finland is usually done by national boards, agencies, centers, and offices executing charters from the central government.
-Hansel, Ltd. is government’s central procurement office and handles framework agreements.
-Finland is a party to the WTO Government Procurement Agreement, which means that U.S companies can bid on goods to specified government entities on large contracts on an equal footing with Finnish firms.
-For more information https://www.hansel.fi/en/
+Most purchasing of health technology and medical equipment is conducted by public procurement through national boards, agencies, centers, and offices executing charters from the central government.
+The government’s central procurement office, Hansel, Ltd, handles framework agreements.
+Finland is a party of the WTO Government Procurement Agreement, which means that U.S. companies can bid on goods to specified government entities on large contracts on an equal footing with Finnish firms.
+For more information: https://www.hansel.fi/en/

 HILMA is a free electronic database, run by the Finnish Ministry of Economic Affairs and Employment, for actors to announce their upcoming procurements.
 The database also offers companies the possibility to get information of the ongoing tenders.
-All the companies under public or governmental ownership, public authorities and the Lutheran and Orthodox Church are obligated to announce their tenders when the value exceeds a certain limit.
-See https://www.hankintailmoitukset.fi/fi/docs/kynnysarvot/ for more specific values (only in Finnish and Swedish).
+All public companies, public authorities and the Lutheran and Orthodox Church are obligated to announce their tenders when the value exceeds a certain limit.
+For more information (only in Finnish and Swedish): https://www.hankintailmoitukset.fi/fi/docs/kynnysarvot/

-Finnish Dental Congress and Exhibition, November 23-25, 2017 (Finland’s largest event for dentistry professionals) http://www.hammaslaakaripaivat.fi/Apollonia/wwwhml.nsf/sp?open&cid=etusivu
+Finnish Dental Congress and Exhibition, November 22-24, 2018 (Finland’s largest event for dentistry professionals) http://www.hammaslaakaripaivat.fi/Apollonia/wwwhml.nsf/sp?open&cid=etusivu

 U.S. Commercial Service Contact Information